 Is RSS still relevant?

 With millions of websites available today, the amount of good content out there is enormous.
-Unfortunately, you only have 24 hours in a day and it’s time-consuming to go back to your favorite websites to check whether it has something new and interesting.
-RSS solves this problem by giving you all the latest updates from your favorite websites in one place!
+Unfortunately, you only have 24 hours in a day and it’s time-consuming to go back to your favourite websites to check whether it has something new and interesting.
+RSS solves this problem by giving you all the latest updates from your favourite websites in one place!

 RSS Feed is not just useful for readers, it’s also helpful for website owners, bloggers, and content marketers who can generate more traffic by offering an RSS Feed of their websites.
 The easier it is for websites to keep their content top of mind for their audiences, the more traffic they can generate.

 An RSS reader can be in the form of an app, a website, or an email newsletter.
 It works by pulling content from various news or content sources you have subscribed to via the app and presents it to you in a readable format with usually a thumbnail image, title, and brief description.